 Using Alternative third party tools

-You may use third party tools like the Vyapin Office 365 Export product which is available as part of the Vyapin Office 365 Management suite.
+You may use third party software like the Vyapin Office 365 Export Tool which is available as part of the Vyapin Office 365 Management suite.
 The tool has additional options to select mailboxes and schedule your export at predefined intervals.